dfguan/purge_dups/README.md

 ### Step 3.
 Get purged primary and haplotig sequences from draft assembly.

 ```
-bin/get_seqs dups.bed $pri_asm
+bin/get_seqs -e dups.bed $pri_asm
 ```
-**Notice** this command will remove haplotypic duplications at the ends and in the middle of the contigs.
-If you just want to remove the duplications at the ends, please use `-e` option.
+**Notice** this command will only remove haplotypic duplications at the ends of the contigs.
+If you also want to remove the duplications in the middle, please remove `-e` option at your own risk, it may delete false positive duplications.
 For more options, please refer to `get_seqs -h`.

 ### Step 4.
 Merge hap.fa and $hap_asm and redo the above steps to get a decent haplotig set.